 Classrooms and labs around college campuses often leave desktop computers and lights on all night, sometimes even over long winter breaks.
 Make sure to shutdown computers, projectors, and other equipment if you're the last to use it.

 9. SHOP WISELY

-When purchasing electronics and small appliances, search for the ENERGY STAR logo.
+When purchasing electronics and small appliances, search for the ENERGY STAR logo and high recycled content.

 Off-Campus & Circle Apartment Energy Efficiency

 Living off-campus gives you more freedom to control your space.
 Use the tips below to ensure you're taking advantage of every opportunity.